-3.3 A 2-dimensional table represented as a set of procedures with internal state
+A 2-dimensional table represented as a set of procedures with internal state

-This is one way of implementing put and get. put and get were present from the early days of Lisp, but are not part of standard Scheme.
-If you really wanted them, however (and I don't generally recommend it), this is how you could implement them.
+- This is one way of implementing put and get. put and get were present from the early days of Lisp, but are not part of standard Scheme. - If you really wanted them, however (and it's not generally recommend), this is how you could implement them.